wp-plugins/magic-fields-2-toolkit/readme.txt

 3. Open 'Settings->Magic Fields 2 Toolkit' menu item and enable specific features - all features are not enabled by default.
 4. To copy a custom post open the "All Your Custom Post Type" menu item and click on "Create Copy" for the entry of the desired post.
 5. To use shortcodes please see [the online documentation](http://magicfields17.wordpress.com/magic-fields-2-toolkit-0-4-2/#shortcode).
-6. To use content macros please see [the online documentation](http://magicfields17.wordpress.com/magic-fields-2-toolkit-0-4-2/#macros).
+6. To use content templates please see [the online documentation](http://magicfields17.wordpress.com/magic-fields-2-toolkit-0-4-2/#macros).
 7. Other features are self-explanatory.
 8. The most current documentation is available at [Toolkit's online documentation](http://magicfields17.wordpress.com/magic-fields-2-toolkit-0-4-2/).